juxor/afaq/markdown/secJ2.md

 It can, sometimes, involve putting pressure on politicians or companies, for example, to ensure a change in an oppressive law or destructive practices.
-However, such appeals are direct action simply because they do not assume that the parties in question we will act for us -- indeed the assumption is that change only occurs when we act to create it.
+However, such appeals are direct action simply because they do not assume that the parties in question will act for us -- indeed the assumption is that change only occurs when we act to create it.
 Regardless of what it is, _"if such actions are to have the desired empowerment effect, they must be largely self-generated, rather than being devised and directed from above"_ and be